speedypotato/os/hw2/README.md

 AlgoRet sjf               (const Job* job, int njobs, PerJobStats* stats, char* gantt);
 AlgoRet hpf_non_preemptive(const Job* job, int njobs, PerJobStats* stats, char* gantt);
-AlgoRet hpf_aging_non_preemptive(const Job* job, int njobs, PerJobStats* stats, char* gantt);//extra credit /*
+AlgoRet hpf_aging_non_preemptive(const Job* job, int njobs, PerJobStats* stats, char* gantt);
+/*
   I think the last three are all very similar, and could all be done in a similar way to the preemptive template function.
 But with many hands a person can do a single one.
 */
 ```